Antenna's & Cabling

 In these series of articles we will discuss cables and talk about the different antenna's found on typical general aviation aircraft and see where, how and why they are used.

 We will start with antenna cables as these are used to connect the radio to the antenna and are very important for good and clear communications over long distances.

 A special cable is used to connect the aircraft radio to the antenna.
 This circular coaxial (coax) cable has special characteristics for the frequencies used and must match the radio and antenna (electrically and mechanically).
 It must not attenuate the signals too much and radiate in the aircraft or pickup signals like ignition pulses from the engine(s) or strobes.

 RG-58 or better

-Coaxial cable is characterized by impedance and cable signal loss at specified frequencies and lengths.
-For normal coaxial cable used at aviation frequencies (VHF and UHF), the characteristic impedance depends on the dimensions of both conductors and cable loss is determined by conductor dimension compared with the type of dielectric used (dielectric is the material isolating the two conductors inside the cable which can be air or foam).
+Coaxial cable is characterized by its impedance and cable signal loss at specified frequencies and lengths.
+For normal coaxial cable used at aviation frequencies (VHF and UHF), the characteristic impedance depends on the dimensions of both conductors and cable loss is determined by conductor dimension compared with the type of dielectric used (dielectric is the material isolating the two conductors inside the cable, which can be air or some kind of foam).

 A Good Antenna Cable

 Perfect communication over long distances, either receiving or transmitting, usually means not saving money on the cable connecting your radio and antenna.
 Please do invest in a good quality cable.
 The types we would recommend are LMR-400, AIRCOM plus or the CLF-400.
 RG-213/U would be in between these cables and a RG-58C/U mill spec or Aircell 5, it is a reasonable priced alternative.